 Know the Numbers

-- 4 million Americans today live with Alzheimer’s, a disease that robs memories before taking lives.
+- More than 5 million Americans today live with Alzheimer’s, a disease that robs memories before taking lives.

 - Alzheimer’s begins to develop in the brain 20 years before diagnosis.